 The roads in Sao Miguel were originally built for horses, buggies, and maybe cows.
 They were not built for transport trucks, Ford F150’s towing a powerboat, 40-foot long motorhomes, or giant garbage trucks.
 They are narrow.
 And in some cases, barely passable, therefore the vehicles that people drive are very small.
 I saw a Toyota Yaris the other day and it looked large compared to all the standard European makes that you see - Peugeots, Renaults, Volkswagens, and Opels; most of them tiny four door hatchbacks that you and your buddy could probably flip over like a turtle.

 Now imagine a small car having trouble fitting down a street, and then imagine that you are also walking down that same street at the same time.
 There is not much room.
-Which leads to the first rule of safety in the Azores.
+Which leads to the first rule of safety in the Azores:

 1. Walk, don’t mosey

 By mosey, I mean walking around sloppily, wandering from side to side, staggering here and there, and basically not paying attention to what you are doing.
-If you do this at the wrong place at the wrong time, you will get smoked or, worse, slowly smeared against an ancient rock wall by a car.
-Kids are the worst, because the path they take when walking looks like a stock market chart - a random walk and totally unpredictable.
+If you do this at the wrong place at the wrong time, you will get smoked by or, worse, slowly smeared against an ancient rock wall by a car.
+Kids are the worst, because the path they take when moving looks like a stock market chart - a random walk and totally unpredictable.
 If you don’t want them ending up as a hood ornament, or a greasy stain on somebody’s front door, then get them to walk in a straight line, or tie a leash to them, whichever best fits your parenting technique.